Weak units, universal cells, and coherence via universality for bicategories: Merge-bicategories and higher morphisms

-We say that $t$ is \emph{left divisible} if it is divisible at $\bord{}{+}$, and \emph{right divisible} if it is divisible at $\bord{}{-}$.
-We say that $t$ is \emph{divisible} if it is both left and right divisible. \end{dfn}
+We say that $t$ is \emph{left universal} if it is universal at $\bord{}{+}$, and \emph{right universal} if it is universal at $\bord{}{-}$.
+We say that $t$ is \emph{universal} if it is both left and right universal. \end{dfn}

-It is clear that any cell of a merge-bicategory $X$ that is divisible at $\bord{j}{+}$ or $\bord{i}{-}$ in $U_1X$ is divisible at $\bord{[j,j]}{+}$ or $\bord{[i,i]}{-}$ in $X$.
-Therefore, any notion of divisibility that we have defined in the context of regular poly-bicategories still makes sense for merge-bicategories, and we will casually employ the same terminology for special divisible cells, speaking of tensors, pars, tensor and par units.
-We will also use ``divisible at $\bord{i}{-}$'' (or $\bord{j}{+}$) as an abbreviation of ``divisible at $\bord{[i,i]}{-}$'' (or $\bord{[j,j]}{+}$).
+It is clear that any cell of a merge-bicategory $X$ that is universal at $\bord{j}{+}$ or $\bord{i}{-}$ in $U_1X$ is universal at $\bord{[j,j]}{+}$ or $\bord{[i,i]}{-}$ in $X$.
+Therefore, any notion of universality that we have defined in the context of regular poly-bicategories still makes sense for merge-bicategories, and we will casually employ the same terminology for special universal cells, speaking of tensors, pars, tensor and par units.
+We will also use ``universal at $\bord{i}{-}$'' (or $\bord{j}{+}$) as an abbreviation of ``universal at $\bord{[i,i]}{-}$'' (or $\bord{[j,j]}{+}$).